imaginesus/vision-transformer-10605-miniproject/_posts/2022-12-01-vision-transformer.md

   <figcaption align="center">Figure 3 - ViT model architecture</figcaption>
 </p>

-\ref{dosovitskiy2020image}[1] introduces the Vision Transformer for the task of image classification.
+Dosovitskiy et al., 2020 [1] introduces the Vision Transformer for the task of image classification.
 Unlike a typical transformer architecture that consists of an encoder followed by a decoder, the ViT architecture as shown in figure 3, utilizes several encoder blocks to extract the image features and then employs a Multilayer Perceptron (MLP) head model to classify the image based on these processed features.

 Each encoder block comprises alternating layers of Multi-Headed Self Attention (MSA), LayerNorm (LN) and MLP blocks which are fully connected feedforward layers[2].
 Residual Skip connections are used after every MSA and MLP block to pass features from disconnected layers to other layers that are present deeper into the architecture [3].
-Self-Attention introduced in \ref{vaswani2017attention}[4] is a technique used to understand the interaction between different tokens belonging to a particular sequence.
+Self-Attention introduced in Vaswani at al., 2017 [4] is a technique used to understand the interaction between different tokens belonging to a particular sequence.
 If a certain token attends to another token, it means that they have an impact on each other with respect to the context of the entire sequence.
 Let us suppose that the input consists of an **m × n** matrix **I** composed of the **m n** dimensional word vectors associated with a sequence.
 In self-attention, 3 sets of weight vectors are utilized, namely **W<sub>q</sub> , W<sub>k</sub> , and W<sub>v</sub>** of dimension **n × D**. **D** is the dimension of the embedding used in the transformer.
 The input matrix is separately multiplied with each weight matrix **W<sub>q</sub> , W<sub>k</sub> , and W<sub>v</sub>** to obtain the queries (**Q**), keys (**K**) and values (**V**) matrices, each of dimension **m × D**.
 This is illustrated in equations 1, 2 and 3.
 This step has a complexity of O(**mD<sup>2</sup>**).

 Q = IW<sub>q</sub>			(1)